dudarev/photoplanet/STORIES.md

 - No more than 10 photos selected today
 - Links to photos
-- Links to previous day if available
+- Links to previous day
 - Link to author
-- First paragraph from added description under the photo
-- Number of comments per photo
-- Date as a title
 - Link to about page
 - Link to all page
 - Link to login